drj11/zontem0/method.md

 possible while giving a reasonable result.

-Input data is taken from the Global Historical Climate Network--Monthly version 3 [LAWRIMOREETAL2011].
-The traditional analysis is of adjusted monthly mean temperature, but is also possible to use unadjusted data, and also to analyse minimum or maximum temperatures.
+Input data is taken from the Global Historical Climate Network--Monthly version 3 [LAWRIMOREETAL2011] (GHCN-M v3 hereafter).
+The traditional analysis is of adjusted monthly mean temperature, but it is also possible to use unadjusted data, and also to analyse minimum or maximum temperatures.

 The input is a number of records, each record being a time series of monthly (air) temperature averages from a single